Kalparatna/IPL-Team-Predictor-Web-Application/README.md

 Certainly!
-Here's the corrected README.md file with the actual Google Drive video link:
+You can include images in your README.md file using the standard Markdown image syntax.
+Here's the modified README.md file with added images:

 ```markdown
 # Fantasy Cricket Team Predictor